ManticoreGamesInc/platform-documentation/src/index.md

 # Core Documentation

-Welcome to the official documentation of Core&trade;, the community-focused game creation tool with everything you need to develop and publish high quality games.
+Welcome to the official documentation of Core, the community-focused game creation tool with everything you need to develop and publish high quality games.

 ## Core Features